-• The brown seaweed wakame (a type of kelp) has been shown to contain the omega-3 fats eicosapentaenoic acid and stearidonic acid, which may favorably increase the omega-3/omega-6 polyunsaturated fatty acid ratio (which in turn is thought to reduce breast cancer risk).
-Some other types of seaweed have been found to contain docosahexaenoic acid, another marine omega-3 fat
+- The brown seaweed wakame (a type of kelp) has been shown to contain the omega-3 fats eicosapentaenoic acid and stearidonic acid, which may contribute to reduced breast cancer risk.
+Some other types of seaweed have been reported to contain docosahexaenoic acid, another marine omega-3 fat.
+Wakame was found to reduce breast cancer proliferation in rats in one Japanese study.
+In addition, wakame extract has been shown to induce cell death in human hormone receptor negative (ER-/PR-) breast cancer cells and to suppress mammary carcinogenesis in rats when administered in daily drinking water

-• Various types of red, brown and green algae have been found to be good sources of melatonin.
+- Various types of red, brown and green algae have been found to be good sources of melatonin.
 Melatonin protects against breast cancer in several ways, including by reducing aromatase activity within the breast, thereby decreasing estrogen production

-• The relatively high levels of calcium found in seaweed are also thought to contribute to seaweed's chemopreventive effects, in combination with its other components.
+- The relatively high levels of calcium found in seaweed are also thought to contribute to seaweed's chemopreventive effects, in combination with its other components.

 Most seaweed is dried after being harvested and must be rehydrated before use.
 Nori is a common seaweed ingredient in sushi.
 Currently, in the U.S., seaweeds are used mainly as a source of gums, gelling compounds and thickeners (such as agar) for use in foods such as ice cream, and some industrial applications.